Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

 composes the web application that needs to be delivered via standard HTTP.

 In such a setup, the ParaView process acts as the web server and only a shared visualization can be achieved.
-In order to support multiple clients and therefore concurrent visualizations, a third component is needed that will act as a session manager by starting and stoping the ParaView sessions and communication forwarder for the web socket.
+In order to support multiple clients and, therefore, concurrent visualizations, a third component is needed.
+This component will act as a session manager by starting and stopping the ParaView sessions and communication forwarder for the web socket.

 The following image illustrates what a multi-user deployment could look like